vishalroygeek/SampleFoodBlog/README.md

 # SampleFoodBlog

-This is just a simple blog application, having contents related to Food.
-I had created this app when I was a beginner in android app development.
+A simple blog application, having contents related to Food.
+I created this app when I was a beginner in android app development.
 This app is not so perfect, so please avoid mistakes.
-But still it can be helpful for a beginner 😎
+But still it can be helpful for a beginner, so feel free to fork & use it 😎

 Built with [Firebase 🔥](https://firebase.google.com)